pearl-robot-lab/ActPerMoMa/README.md

 This code is an active perception pipeline for mobile manipulators with embodied cameras to grasp in cluttered and unscructured scenes.
 Specifically, it employs a receding horizon planning approach considering expected information gain and reachability of detected grasps.

-This repository contains RL-style environmets for the Tiago++ mobile manipulator and uses the NVIDIA Isaac Sim simulator (Adapted from OmniIsaacGymEnvs [2]).
+This repository contains a gym-style environment for the Tiago++ mobile manipulator and uses the NVIDIA Isaac Sim simulator (Adapted from OmniIsaacGymEnvs [2]).

 ## Installation

 __Requirements:__ The NVIDIA ISAAC Sim simulator requires a GPU with RT (RayTracing) cores.
 This typically means an RTX GPU.
 The recommended specs are provided [here](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/requirements.html)
-In our experience, to run the Act*Per*MoMA pipeline, at least 32GB unified RAM are needed.
+Besides this, in our experience, to run the Act*Per*MoMA pipeline, at least 32GB CPU RAM is needed.

 ### Isaac Sim